lukmanr/CLVPipelines/components/automl_tables/README.md

 To build the image run `./build_image.sh`.
 The script builds an image and deploys it to `gcr.io/clv-pipelines/kfp-automl-tables:latest`.

-To use a different registry pass the full image name as a command line parameter to the script.
+To use a different registry, pass the full image name as a command line parameter to the script.

+To employ a component in a pipeline use `kfp.components.load_component_from_url` referencing a `.yaml` file from the specs folder.